When investing in the services & products of Colette Reilly, you are agreeing to these terms & conditions.

 Where the Consideration is not paid in full prior to commencement of the Course, and whether or not a Delegate is allowed by the Company in writing to commence the Course, the Company reserves the right to charge interest at 2% per month until the Consideration is paid in full.

 If a payment plan has been agreed or established, the Company or Delegate is contractually obliged to make the payments as agreed or their place may be cancelled.

-Purchase of online courses where content is available immediately no refunds are available.
+Purchase of online courses and products where content is available immediately no refunds are available.